tengfei/docker-demo/readme.md

 ```
 docker build --tag bamstats:1.0 .
 ```
-- code example to run interactively
+- code example to run your docker image interactively
 ```
 docker run -ti bioconda/bioconda-utils-build-env /bin/bash
 ```
-4. Push to docker hub
+4. Push to dockerhub
 - Link your github repo that contaning dockerfile for autobuild on dockerhub
 - Or use command line to push it manually.
 Example
 ```